 Trouble

 This math board game helps my son recognize number symbols and helps him slow down moving from space to space.
-This game also teaches us that sometimes our playing piece gets sent back to the start.
+This game also teaches us that sometimes, our playing piece gets sent back to the start.
 Losing is a skill that may take time and practice to lose graciously.

 Outfoxed

 LOVE THIS GAME!
 The pot pie has gone missing, and it is up to all game players to track it down before the fox reaches the end of the gameboard.
 Players discover clues and eliminate suspects as they play.
-Outfoxed is a cooperative board game for ages 4+ where everyone works together.
+Outfoxed is a cooperative game for ages 4+ where everyone works together.

 Eboo Memory Matching Game